LamininSolutions/mfsql-connector/source/procedures/spMFDeploymentDetails.rst

   - 1 = Success
   - -1 = Error
 Parameters
+  @Int (optional)
+    used as input variable to set the type of update message 0 - default message
+     -1 - Failed
   @ProcessBatch\_ID int (optional, output)
     Referencing the ID of the ProcessBatch logging table
   @Debug smallint (optional)